sophist0/delete_bot/README.md

 ## run tests

-python3 -m pytest
+docker run -e DOCKER_CMD='python3 -m pytest' delete_bot

 ## run as a container

     1. Check that the value for the CONTAINER key in config.txt is True.
     2. Build docker image with "docker build -t delete_bot ."
-    3. Run the docker container "docker run delete_bot"
+    3. Run the docker container "docker run -e DOCKER_CMD='python3 delete_user_data.py' delete_bot"

 Running the tests in the container is a work in progress, as such this branch is by definition unstable.